StoreyLab/popkin/README.md

 kinship2 <- rescale_popkin(kinship, subpops2)
 ```

-More details
-===

-Please see the [popkin vignette](https://github.com/StoreyLab/popkin/raw/master/inst/doc/popkin.pdf) for a description of the key parameters and more detailed examples, including complex plots with multiple kinship matrices and multi-level subpopulation labeling.
+Please see the `popkin` R vignette for a description of the key parameters and more detailed examples, including complex plots with multiple kinship matrices and multi-level subpopulation labeling.

-Citations
+## Citations
-===

 Ochoa, Alejandro, and John D. Storey.
-2016a.
-"FST And Kinship for Arbitrary Population Structures I: Generalized Definitions." bioRxiv [doi:10.1101/083915](http://doi.org/10.1101/083915).
+2016a. "$F_{ST}$ And Kinship for Arbitrary Population Structures I: Generalized Definitions." bioRxiv [doi:10.1101/083915](http://doi.org/10.1101/083915).

 Ochoa, Alejandro, and John D. Storey.
-2016b.
-"FST And Kinship for Arbitrary Population Structures II: Method of Moments Estimators." bioRxiv [doi:10.1101/083923](http://doi.org/10.1101/083923).
+2016b. "$F_{ST}$ And Kinship for Arbitrary Population Structures II: Method of Moments Estimators." bioRxiv [doi:10.1101/083923](http://doi.org/10.1101/083923).